turingschool/curriculum/source/projects/blogger.markdown

 From the command line, switch to the folder that will store your projects.
 For instance, I use `/Users/jcasimir/projects/`.
 Within that folder, run the `rails` command:

 ```
-rails new jsblogger
+rails new blogger
 ```

-Use `cd jsblogger` to change into the directory, then open it in your text editor.
+Use `cd blogger` to change into the directory, then open it in your text editor.
 If you're using TextMate, run `mate .` or with RubyMine run `mine .`.

 ### Project Tour